 Instructions

-- Turn dough onto a floured surface and very gently knead a few times to form dough into a 7-in round. (dough should be about 1-in thick) Using a sharp knife, cut a deep X in top of round.
+- Turn dough onto a lightly floured surface and very gently knead a few times to form dough into a 7-inch round.
+Transfer loaf to preheated cast iron skillet and use a sharp knife to cut a deep X on top of loaf.

-- Bake Irish soda bread at 400F 40-45 minutes or until bread is a deep golden brown.
+- Bake Irish soda bread at 400F 30-35 minutes until bread is a deep golden brown.
 Remove bread from oven and gently brush with butter.
-Cool 15 minutes on a wire cooling rack before slicing.
+Remove bread from pan and cool slightly on a wire cooling rack.

-- Make the cream cheese: In a small bowl, beat together all ingredients until creamy.
-Serve cream cheese with warm slices of Irish soda bread.
+- In a small bowl, combine cream cheese, orange zest, and honey until smooth and creamy.
+Serve warm slices of Irish soda bread with cream cheese.
+Enjoy!

 Notes